geoffhigginbottom/otel-tf-demo/README.md

 #### Splunk Enterprise Variables

 The instances module can also deploy a Splunk Enterprise VM, and if it is deployed, then instances automatically deploy a Universal Forwarder as well.
-Note that Splunk Enterprise should not be deployed if splunk_cloud_enabled is set to true as they will conflict.
+Note that Splunk Enterprise should not be deployed if "splunk_cloud_enabled" is set to true as they will conflict.
 You will need to update the versions of Splunk Enterprise and Universal Forwarder install files based on the version you wish to deploy.

 Note that if also deploying ITSI, ensure the Splunk Enterprise Version is compatible as ITSI often lags the latest Splunk Enterprise release.